wistia/wistia-open-docs/_posts/data-api.md

 &lt;/caption-file&gt;
 </code></pre>

-If the specified captions don't exist, the response will be an empty 404.
+If the specified (or English) captions do not exist for this video, this method will return an empty HTTP 404 Not Found.

-If an invalid media-id is used, the response will be an empty 404.
+If the specified video does not exist, this method will return an empty HTTP 404 Not Found.

 ### Captions: Update

 This method is for replacing the captions on a video.

-<pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/<media-id>/captions</code></pre>
+<pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/{% raw %}<media-id>{% endraw %}/captions</code></pre>

 Parameter | Description
 ----------|------------